Milsons Point: Population

-In the 2016 Census, there were 2,158 people in Milsons Point (State Suburbs).
-40.4% of people were born in Australia.
-The next most common countries of birth were England 7.0% and China 5.7%.
-56.0% of people only spoke English at home.
-Other languages spoken at home included Mandarin 8.0% and Cantonese 7.6%.
-The most common responses for religion were No Religion 34.4% and Catholic 19.0%.
+In the 2021 Census, there were 2,529 people in Milsons Point.
+42.9% of people were born in Australia.
+The next most common countries of birth were China 7.2%, England 5.9%, India 4.2%, Hong Kong 4.0%, and Malaysia 2.4%.
+59.0% of people only spoke English at home.
+Other languages spoken at home included Mandarin 8.0%, Cantonese 7.8%, Japanese 1.8%, Korean 1.8%, and Hindi 1.7%.
+The most common responses for religion were No Religion 39.9%, Catholic 19.6%, Anglican 9.9%, and Hinduism 4.3%.

 Transport

 Milsons Point supports the northern end of the Sydney Harbour Bridge.
-Milsons Point is well connected with the CBD of Sydney by the bridge, ferries and trains.
-The Warringah Freeway provides a link south to the Sydney CBD and north to Chatswood.
+Milsons Point is well connected with the CBD by the bridge, ferries and trains.
+The Warringah Freeway provides a link south to the Sydney CBD and north to Willoughby.

 Milsons Point railway station is on the northern approach to the Sydney Harbour Bridge.
-The Milsons Point ferry wharf, serviced by the Balmain, Pyrmont Bay and Rydalmere ferry lines, is located to the west of the bridge in the south-west part of the suburb.
-In addition to rail services, Milson's Point is serviced by buses that run to the Lower North Shore and Northern Beaches.
-School Buses leave from Bradfield Park to transport students to schools in North Sydney.
+Milsons Point ferry wharf, serviced by Parramatta River and Pyrmont Bay ferry services, is located to the west of the bridge in the south-west part of the suburb.
+Milsons Point is serviced by Busways, CDC NSW and Keolis Downer Northern Beaches bus services that run to the Lower North Shore and Northern Beaches and Hills District.
+School buses leave from Bradfield Park to transport students to schools in North Sydney.